dolph/recipes/breakfast/lemon-poppy-pound-cake.md

 Pour batter into prepared loaf pan.

-Bake until internal temperature reaches 210 F (about 1 hour).
+Bake until internal temperature reaches 210 F (~45-60 minutes).

 Meanwhile, in a small bowl, combine to make a glaze:

 - 20 grams (~4 teaspoons) **lemon juice**
 - 64 grams (~1/2 cup) **powdered sugar**

-When the loaf is done, let cool in pan until warm to the touch, then turn out onto a baking rack set over a rimmed baking sheet.
+When the loaf is done, let cool in pan until warm to the touch (~10-15 minutes), then turn out onto a baking rack set over a rimmed baking sheet.
 Turn cake right side up.

 Use a pastry brush to apply glaze evenly over top and sides of cake.